 However, there is a very good reason why children play.
 In fact, there are numerous reasons why they do it.

-Experts at My Gym Poway have a really good understanding of why child’s play is important and they have made it their mission to help children and their parents to attain the most important goals.
+Experts at My Gym Poway have a really good understanding of why a child’s play is important, and they have made it their mission to help children and their parents to attain the most important goals.

-They shared some of the most important reasons why playing is important for children and their development.
+They share some of the most important reasons why playing is important for children and their development.